-To access CanExport grants, applicants must determine 1 foreign market where the business has not generated revenues in the last 24 months per application.
+To access CanExport grants, applicants must select a foreign market where less than $20,000 or less than 10% of international revenues has been generated in the last 24 months.
 The program provides eligible businesses with Canadian government funding to offset the following project expenses:

-- Participating or attending 1 or more trade show or event in a foreign country and any related rental costs;
+- Participating or attending one or more trade show or event in a foreign country and any related rental costs;

-- Up to $400 per day for up to 2 representatives to cover travel and per diem costs;
+- Up to $400 per day for up to two representatives to cover travel and per diem costs;

 - Export marketing materials, including design, print, and product packaging resources for distribution to target market;

 - Marketing content translation and translator costs;